 Any number of videos and articles might tell you how, for example, you can “start a profitable vegetable farm for $600” or a similar figure.
 Well, maybe.
-But the reality of your situation will probably require more—and reality is a good place to be if you’re serous about starting a farm.
+But the reality of your situation will probably require more—and reality is a good place to be if you’re serous about starting an organic farm.

 The costs you face depend wholly on context.
 Do you own land?
 Are you willing to lease?
 What equipment do you have or need?
 What kind of marketing do you plan?
 So many variables exist.
 To help you calculate the basics of your situation, I’ll outline the areas that cost money up front, and I’ll provide a basic guide for your own farm so you can pick and choose what you need.
 Then you can price it out based on what’s around you and what you want to do.

 If you own farm land, skip to the next one.
 If you don’t own any land, and you are on a budget, consider renting first.
 (Here’s a more extensive guide on how to farm rented land.)
 Spending all of your startup capital (provided you have some) on a down payment is dangerous.
 Farms cost money to start.
 Start your farm, build your business, establish your growing chops, then consider buying land.
-If you plan to certify organic or otherwise, that carries an expense depending on your certifier.
+If you plan to certify your farm as organic or otherwise, that carries an expense depending on your certifier.
 You also need to conduct a soil test, which can be as cheap or as expensive as you make it.

 The cheapest way to prepare a plot of ground is to ask a neighbor to plow it.
 Don’t have that option and don’t want a tractor?
 Mow the grass heavily where you plan to farm, tarp it over the summer, then work your beds up with a broadfork.
 Compost overtop of that and you’re good to go.